surya1203/Elden-Ring-EDA/README.md

 The conclusions are supported by relevant plots and images included in the notebook.

-Please refer to the "Elden Ring EDA.ipynb" notebook for detailed analysis, code implementation, and visualizations.
+Please refer to the "Elden Ring EDA.ipynb" notebook for visualizations, detailed analysis and code implementation.

 Note: The dataset and analysis are based on Elden Ring, a fantasy world created by Hidetaka Miyazaki and George R. R. Martin.
 The analysis focuses on the bosses in the game and their characteristics.